thinkmorestupidless/alpakka-database-migration-demo/README.md

 * Run the `data-generator` project - this will generate a new file at `./docker/generator/docker-entrypoint-initdb.d/generated-records.csv`
 * Build and run the `generator` docker image and dump the data out

+> Make sure you've deleted the `./db-data` directory - otherwise the database won't initialise and load the CSV data

 ```shell script
 cd docker/generator
 docker build -t alpakka-demo-data-image .